 Von Thun Farms

 519 Ridge Rd., Monmouth Junction

 Von Thun’s partnered with Reba McEntire for their corn maze this year!
 Wander through her red hair (green from the grass, obviously), cowboy hot and signature “REBA” insignia letters.
 You can check out the farm daily when the fall festival kicks off September 16.
 The South Brunswick location’s Moonlight Corn Maze and Campfires are always a big hit.
 Bring your camera, flashlights and a jacket for a crisp fall evening on the farm in September and October.
 In addition to the maze, you can also take a hayride, reserve a campfire and make s’mores.

 1111 Mt.
 Kemble Ave, Morristown

 More than just one corn maze, visiting Mazeland will give you access to their Giant Corn Maze, hay bale maze, rope maze, paver maze, rock labyrinth, hay bale tunnels and more.
-You’ll also get unlimited hayrides, and access to apple picking, Fridays, Saturdays and Sundays through the end of October.Tickets available at the farm and are $25/person.
+You’ll also get unlimited hayrides, and access to apple picking later in the fall.